Thomashighbaugh/colt45gui/README.md

 - **Thank you** to Ubuntu for breaking often enough to motivate me to write out this monster of a shell script so I don't have to remember all the programs I install on a fresh system or go through the tedious process of individually installing them with apt-get or using synaptic.

+-The logo is not my original art.
+Shout out to whoever made that hysterical rendering of the Go Gopher and to GitHub user parnurzeal who hosts the image.

 ## To Do
 - [ ] create snap install function to replace the full command
 - [ ] add additional apps useful to others